 The Qtum project has a number of high-profile investors, including Roger Ver (Executive Chairman of Bitcoin.com), Anthony Di lorio (Co-Founder of Ethereum and Bitcoin Magazine), and Jeremy Gardner (Co-Founder of Augur).
 But perhaps more notably, the project has not attracted any institutional investment despite the relative hype around it.

-QTUM Price History
+QTUM Price History and Analysis

-What is the future for Qtum?
+What Is the Future of Qtum?

 Is Qtum Credible?